Waxes

 Their compositions depend on the particular layer of the skin (epidermis, stratum corneum, etc.).
 Whether they should truly be called waxes is debatable, and there is much more information on these lipids in our web page on ceramides.

 Vernix caseosa is a waxy material that coats the skin of the human foetus and new-born and is produced during the third trimester of gestation.
 In utero, it acts as waterproofing to control the flux of water across the skin and as a protective agent during the final stages of development of the skin.
 Following birth, it protects the skin against bacterial attack and aids the neonate to adapt to exposure to air.
-The lipid component includes a high proportion of triacylglycerols and wax esters (with some 1‑O‑acyl ceramides)..
+The lipid component includes a high proportion of triacylglycerols and wax esters (with some 1‑O‑acyl ceramides).
 The latter have a rather unusual pattern of fatty acids in a range of chain-lengths (C10 to C16) with methyl substituents in different even-numbered positions in the alkyl chain, presumably formed during biosynthesis by the replacement of malonyl CoA with a molecule of methyl malonyl CoA at irregular intervals on the growing alkyl chain.

 Wool wax (lanolin) - The grease obtained from the wool of sheep during the cleaning or refining process and presumably derived from the sebaceous glands and/or stratum corneum of the skin is rich in wax esters (of 1- and 2-alkanols and of 1,2-diols), sterol esters, triterpene alcohols, free fatty acids and sterols.
 The nature of the product varies with the degree and type of processing involved, but it can contain up to 50% wax esters and 33% sterol esters.
 A high proportion of the sterol component is lanosterol, while the fatty acid components are mainly saturated with straight and iso- and anteiso-methyl-branched-chains.
-This is the only animal wax of commercial value. although others have crucial biological functions in the producing organs.
+This is the only animal wax of commercial value, although others may have crucial functions in the producing organs.

 Other animal waxes

 Meibomian glands are holocrine glands that are located in the upper and the lower eyelids of humans and most animals, and they produce an oily, lipid-enriched secretion, often termed meibum, that is very different in composition from other tissue lipids.
 This is excreted onto the eye, mixing with tears to form the outermost surface layer as a protection from desiccation and bacterial infection, while preventing dry-eye disease.
-The lipids constitute a mixture of many different classes, including wax esters, cholesterol esters, acylglycerols, diacylated diols, free fatty acids and cholesterol; more than 600 components have been identified by modern lipidomics methodology.
+The lipids constitute a mixture of many different classes, including wax esters, cholesterol esters, acylglycerols, diacylated diols, free fatty acids and cholesterol with more than 600 components identified by modern lipidomics methodology.
 A multitude of different fatty acid components are present, including very-long chain (C16 to C36), branched-chain, mono-unsaturated (often with a double bond in position 6), and ω-hydroxy and (O‑acyl)‑ω‑hydroxy fatty acids, some of which are unesterified while others are linked to cholesterol or triacylglycerols.

 While many aspects of the biosynthesis remain to be elucidated, it is evident that mice and humans have similar gene products and that AWAT1 and AWAT2 are required, both for the synthesis of (O-acyl)-ω-hydroxy fatty acids and wax diesters.
 Cholesterol synthesis de novo occurs, and there are cholesterol ester synthases.
 In mice, two isoenzymes of the fatty acyl-CoA reductases (FAR1 and FAR2) have been identified with different substrate specificities: FAR1 generates C16 and C18 fatty alcohols, while FAR2 produces those >C22.